-The Company invests in portfolio investments via three entities, which the Directors consider to be associates.
-See note 3(a) for an explanation of why these entities are not controlled by the Company but the Company has significant influence.
-The purpose of these entities is to hold investments.
+The Company invests in portfolio investments via three entities, which the Directors consider to be associates - see note 3(a) for an explanation of why these entities are not controlled but the Company has significant influence.
+The purpose of these entities is investment holding.
 These entities meet the definition of unconsolidated structured entities under IFRS 12.
 There are letters of support in place between the Company and ESO Investments 1 Limited and ESO Investments 2 Limited for the payment of expenses.

-The total net assets of these three entities, inclusive of loans advanced by the Company, is £87,590,772 and the amount recognised in the Company's financial statements (as investments at fair value) is £140,525,060.
+The total net assets of these three entities, inclusive of loan advanced by the Company, is £78,337,686 and the amount recognised in the Company's financial statements (as investments at fair value) is £117,256,810.